connexcs/docs/invoice.md

 ## Invoice Line grouping

-Invoice line grouping lets you group the invoice based on the destination or Day.
+Invoice line grouping lets you group the invoice based on the destination or day.

 This can be set inside the Settings menu under My Account.